Karbon Premium Customer Service Terms

 8.3.
 Subject to Karbon's obligations under applicable data protection/privacy regulations, Customer acknowledges that responsibility for all Customer Data and Authorized User Data, and any communications with others or between Authorized Users using the Subscription Service is the sole and exclusive responsibility of Customer and that Karbon will not be held responsible in any way for any copyright infringement or violation, or the violation of any other person’s rights or the violation of any laws, including but not limited to infringement or misappropriation of copyright, trademark or other property right of any person or entity, arising or relating to Customer Data.
 Customer agrees to indemnify and hold harmless Karbon from and against all losses, damages, actions or causes of action, suits, claims, demands, penalties and interest arising in connection with or out of any such Customer Data, to the extent not caused by Karbon’s willful misconduct.

 8.4.
-In the event of any loss or damage to Customer Data, Customer's sole and exclusive remedy will be for Karbon to use commercially reasonable efforts to restore the lost or damaged Customer Data from the latest back up of such Customer Data maintained by Karbon in accordance with the archiving procedures that are a part of Karbon’s general system and information recovery plans and processes.
+Karbon maintains a Disaster Recovery Policy as such document may be amended by Karbon in its sole discretion from time to time, which will be made available to Customer upon request.
+In the event of any loss or damage to Customer Data, Customer's sole and exclusive remedy will be for Karbon to use commercially reasonable efforts to restore the lost or damaged Customer Data from the latest back up of such Customer Data maintained by Karbon in accordance with the archiving procedure described in its Disaster Recovery Policy.
 Karbon will not be responsible for any loss, destruction, alteration or disclosure of Customer Data caused by any third party, (except those third parties sub-contracted by Karbon to perform services related to Customer Data maintenance and back-up) unless solely caused by Karbon’ negligence or willful misconduct.

 9. Data Protection